gloveboxes/Azure-AI-Bites-with-GenAI/docs/recipe_4_migrating.md

 ## Introduction

-This guide explains how to migrate your code from using the OpenAI Chat Completion API to the Azure AI Inference Chat Completion API.
+This article explains how to migrate your code from using the OpenAI Chat Completion API to the Azure AI Inference Chat Completion API.
 You will learn about the differences in API parameters, authentication, and see side-by-side code examples to help you update your applications.

 ## Prerequisites